giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

           port: 10301
 ```

-To make it more visual, this how it will look at the communication between namespaces.
+To make it more visual, this is what the communication between namespaces will look like.

 ![](giant-swarm-network-policies-diagram.png)

 ### Allowing specific pod to pod access

-In the following example, we allow traffic to Pods labelled `role: backend` from Pods with the `role: frontend` label and only on TCP port 6379.
+In the following example, we allow traffic to Pods labeled `role: backend` from Pods with the `role: frontend` label and only on TCP port 6379.

 ```yaml
 kind: NetworkPolicy